-Copenhagen is one of the great food cities in the world.
-Not only is it the capital of New Nordic cuisine and the home of restaurants regularly voted the best in the world, it also has fantastic Italian, French, or Latin American cuisine on offer – and one widely praised sushi restaurant.
+Copenhagen is one of the great food cities of the world.
+Not only is it the capital of New Nordic cuisine and home to restaurants regularly voted among the best globally, it also offers outstanding Italian, French, and Latin American cooking – and one widely praised sushi restaurant.

-Sushi Anaba has been recommended to me ever since I moved to Copenhagen 4 years ago.
-Many called it the best sushi in the Nordics – or even outside of Japan.
-In 2025 it finally received its first Michelin star.
+Sushi Anaba has been recommended to me ever since I moved to Copenhagen four years ago.
+Many call it the best sushi in the Nordics – some even say outside Japan.
+In 2025, it finally received its first Michelin star.

-My recent trip to Japan taught me so much about the wonderful world of Japanese cuisine, and the evenings spent at top sushi counters redefined the way I look at sushi.
-I have been longing ever since for some perfect bites of raw seafood.
-So I thought it is about time I pay Sushi Anaba a visit.
-The expectation is nothing less than a night that makes me feel like I am back in Tokyo at one of the best sushi counters of the world.
+My recent trip to Japan taught me a great deal about the depth and precision of Japanese cuisine, and evenings spent at top sushi counters completely redefined how I think about sushi.
+Ever since, I have been longing for those perfect bites of raw seafood.
+So it felt like the right moment to finally visit Sushi Anaba, with expectations set high: nothing less than an evening that would make me feel transported back to Tokyo.

-The start to the evening is not yet Tokyo-esque.
-Instead of the 6th floor of a skyrise in the buzzing Ginza district, it is a small stone house (historically a customs office), at the calm waterfront of Copenhagen’s former harbour, that houses Sushi Anaba.
-One thing, however, is radiating Japanese humbleness: Nothing outside the house indicates that a great restaurant awaits behind its door.
-Only a candle burning in the wind indicates that there is someone actually in the building.
+The beginning of the night is not yet Tokyo-esque.
+Instead of the sixth floor of a skyscraper in buzzing Ginza, Sushi Anaba is housed in a small stone building – a former customs office – on the quiet waterfront of Copenhagen’s old harbour.
+Yet one element radiates Japanese humbleness: from the outside, nothing hints at a great restaurant experience inside.
+Only a candle burning in the wind signals that someone is home.

 The menu starts – as is usual for an Edomae style omakase – with a series of otsumami (small starters).
-First, thinly sliced raw Norwegian Redfish is wrapped around some fresh seaweed and served with egg yolk.
-The fish is fresh and mild – a nice, subtle start.
+First comes thinly sliced raw Norwegian Redfish, wrapped around some fresh seaweed and served with egg yolk.
+Mild, clean, and subtle – a gentle opening.
 (6.5/10)

-While behind the counter a sushi master is grating the fresh wasabi for tonight’s nigiri, the attentive and kind but rather reserved service team presents the next course: lightly poached lobster with eggplant and miso.
-The dish is asthetically not very pleasing, and the first bite into the lobster presents a disappointment: the crusstacian is more chewy and less flavourful than I would expect.
-Unfortunately, it is easily overpowered by the very strong flavour of the miso paste which the eggplants are soaked in and which tastes more like peanut butter than actual red miso.
-What’s more, all ingredients are served a bit too cold for my liking.
-In sum: texture, temperature, and taste of this dish seem surprisingly off.
+While a sushi master grates fresh wasabi behind the counter, the service team presents the next course: poached lobster with eggplant and miso.
+The dish is asthetically not very pleasing, and the first bite into the lobster presents a slight disappointment: it is chewier and less flavourful than expected, overwhelmed by an overly dominant miso, which the eggplant is soaked in, and which tastes more like peanut butter than red miso.
+Not a well balanced dish in my view.
 (5/10)

-There’s not much time to dwell on this, however, as now the main part of the evening begins: the sushi.
-Two sushi masters have taken their passes behind the long wooden counter, each serving 7 and 8 guests, respectively.
-Owner and head chef Mads Battefeld is one of them, while we are being served by a Japanese colleague of his, who, as he tells us during the night, was trained in Japan and moved to Copenhagen 7 years ago, specifically to work for Battefeld.
+There is little time to dwell on this, however, as the main event begins: the sushi.
+Two sushi masters take their stations behind the counter, each serving half of the guests.
+One of them is Danish owner and head chef Mads Battefeld; we are being served by a Japanese colleague of his, who was trained in Japan and moved to Copenhagen seven years ago, specifically to work for Battefeld.

-The quality of the fish is amazing: tender, fresh, and mild.
-But what I am really looking out for is the rice: how is it seasoned (in other words: which kind of vinegar is the sushi master using), how firm is it, how warm?
+The first nigiri, whiting, is outstanding.
+The fish is tender and pristine, but what I am really looking out for is the rice: how is it seasoned (in other words: which kind of vinegar is the sushi master using), how firm is it, how warm?
 The rice is the real signature of a sushi master and most spend years perfecting their recipe.
-Some swear to use red vinegar, others exclusively rice vinegar, others again use specifically prepared rice for each different fish.
-At Anaba, the rice has a brownish color, and I am told this is due to a sake-based vinegar.
-The rice’s taste is actually very subtle and it has a perfect sweet-acidic balance.
-Interestingly, the rice is on the warmer side, slightly above body temperature, which adds an exciting temperature play in combination with the distintly cold fish.
+At Anaba, the rice has a brownish colour, and I am told this is due to a sake-based vinegar.
+The rice’s taste is very subtle and it has a perfect sweet-acidic balance.
+Interestingly, it is on the warmer side, slightly above body temperature, which adds an exciting temperature play in combination with the distinctly cold fish.
 Whiting, rice, wasabi, and soy sauce blend together to a wonderfully proportioned and balanced bite.
-I have to close my eyes for a moment: I am immediately transported to Japan.
-This is exactly what I came for!
+I close my eyes: I am instantly back in Japan.
+This is exactly what I came for.
+(I will not give separate ratings for each nigiri, but will rate the sushi sequence as a whole.)

 More please!
 Turbot arrives next, and is again a wonderfully tender and mild bite.
 With a stronger taste of soy sauce than the first one, but still very well balanced.

 Squid follows.
 A fish that I have never had before as a (proper) sushi.
 Instead of wasabi and soy sauce, this nigiri is finished with a few drops of lime, which makes it a very refreshing bite.
-The squid’s surface has been cut several times which seems to help its texture: it is the most tender piece of squid I have ever tasted.
+The squid’s surface has been finely scored which seems to help its texture: it is the most tender piece of squid I have ever tasted.

 The scallop nigiri again shows brilliant tenderness.
 The proportions are a bit different than with the previous pieces, the scallop slice is thicker.
 However, this works perfectly.
 By this time I am not surprised: the sushi masters clearly seem to know what they are doing here at Anaba.

-The next piece is not a nigiri, but a gunkan, that means a hand-formed ball of rice that is surrounded by a piece of nori seaweed.
-The topping is rasor clams.
-Another perfectly balanced bite with some more umami flavours thanks to the seaweed.
+The next piece is a gunkan, a hand-formed ball of rice that is surrounded by a piece of nori seaweed, in this case topped with rasor clams.
+Another perfectly balanced bite with deeper umami flavours thanks to the seaweed.

 Three shrimp form the next nigiri.
 The texture of the shellfish is extremely creamy and soft.
 This is all on a very high level!

 In the meantime the other staff has been preparing some plates in the background.
 I am surprised: Is the nigiri flight already over?
 I try not to let my disappointment show, as I was definitely craving some more beautiful sushi pieces.
-Still, I would never say no to what is placed in front of me now: rice, tuna tartare, oscetra caviar, quail egg, and white Alba truffle.
+Still, what is placed in front of me now is hard to refuse: rice, tuna tartare, oscetra caviar, quail egg, and white Alba truffle.
 A dish that I am pretty sure you would not find at a Tokyo sushi restaurant.
 With its tradidionally luxurious ingredients it seems more tuned to a sophisticated European palate – or maybe more specifically to the local Michalin reviewers.
 It is of course absolutely delicious, blending the saltiness of the caviar with creamy fatty tuna and the egg yolk.
 The truffle adds an extra flavour element to it.
 It just feels slightly out of sequence.
 (7.5/10)

 The next plate is purely Japan-inspired again: fried eel is plated next to pickled cucumbers.
 An intensely fishy dish, but very good.
 (7/10)

-Monkfish with ponzu sauce and daikon is then Japanese heaven again!
-A perfectly cooked fish, complemented by the wonderful salty-sweet-pungent element of the sauce and the raddish.
+Monkfish with ponzu sauce and daikon is next, and truly excellent!
+Perfectly cooked fish lifted by a salty-sweet acidity and the sharpness of the radish.
 This is pretty amazing.
 (8.5/10)

-In the background Mads Battefeld has – to my immense pleasure – taken out his long fish knife again and started cutting what clearly looks like the trio of tuna often served in sushi restaurants: akami, chutoro, and otoro.
-I am getting very excited.
+In the background Mads Battefeld has – to my immense pleasure – reached for his fish knife again and started cutting what clearly looks like the trio of tuna often served in sushi restaurants: akami, chutoro, and otoro.

-But first, the nigiri flight picks up again with a very Danish fish: smoked herring.
-Usually not at all my favourite when served on local smørrebrød, it is prepared here in stupendous quality and much milder and softer than is usual in Denmark.
+Before that, the nigiri flight picks up again with a surprise: smoked herring.
+Usually not my favourite when served on local smørrebrød, it is prepared here in stupendous quality and much milder and more elegant.

 The next nigiri, Norwegian king crab, is then an absolute highlight: So tasty, so smooth.
 A dream!